 Contrary to what I thought when I was just starting out in ceramics, there are a lot of different glazing techniques for pottery.
-From dipping your pots, to using brushable glazes for ceramic painting techniques, there are a variety of ways to get glaze onto a pot.
+From dipping your pots, to applying glaze with a ladle, to using brushable glazes for ceramic painting techniques, there are a variety of ways to get glaze onto a pot.

-In today’s post, an excerpt from the September/October 2016 issue of Pottery Making Illustrated, you’ll learn about a great one – especially if you like creating surface designs with different colors of glazes.
+In today’s post, an excerpt from the September/October 2016 issue of Pottery Making Illustrated, you’ll learn about a great one—especially if you like creating surface designs with different colors of glazes.
 Thomas Gelsanliter uses a bulb syringe to apply different colors to his raised-line tiles.
-This would also work with stamped textures! – Jennifer Harnetty, editor.
+This would also work with stamped textures! – Jennifer Poellot Harnetty, editor.

 P.S.
 Read the rest of Thomas Gelsanliter’s article in the September/October 2016 issue of Pottery Making Illustrated to learn how he develops and transfers his sketches as well as detailed information on his mold-making and hand-pressing processes.